Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

-After obtaining the pre-trained (or post-trained) AR model and FM model, we can perform inference following the pipeline illustrated in Figure~\ref{fig:vevo2-pipeline}, by utilizing different combinations of text, prosodic source, style reference, and timbre reference to achieve versatile synthesis, conversion, and editing tasks for both speech and singing voice.
-In this section, we further explain two additional inference-time control mechanisms of \vevo{}: \textbf{Duration Control} and \textbf{Pitch Region Control}.
+\textbf{Text, Prosody, Style, and Timbre Control}\quad After obtaining the pre-trained (or post-trained) models, we can perform inference following the pipeline illustrated in Figure~\ref{fig:vevo2-pipeline}, by utilizing different combinations of text, prosodic source, style reference, and timbre reference to achieve versatile synthesis, conversion, and editing tasks for both speech and singing voice.